kervi/doc/source/dashboards.rst

 Controller pads
 ===============

-Each dashboard has two controller pads each with an x and y axis.
+Each dashboard has two controller pads each with an x and y-axis.
 It is possible to link NumberValue values to these axes by using the panel names left_pad_x, left_pad_y, right_pad_x, right_pad_y.